Smart Choices and the Selection Monad

 In the other direction, given such a family $\op$, one sets

 Naturality implies a weaker but useful property, that the above diagram commutes for maps $\M(f)$, for any $f\type X \rightarrow Y$.
-In other words, such maps are homomorphisms $\M(f)\type \M(X) \rightarrow \M(X)$, if we regard $\M(X)$ and $\M(Y)$ as algebras equipped with (any) corresponding algebraic operation components.
+In other words, if we regard $\M(X)$ and $\M(Y)$ as algebras equipped with (any) corresponding algebraic operation components, such maps are homomorphisms $\M(f)\type \M(X) \rightarrow \M(X)$.
 Naturality also implies that, as monad mutltiplications $(\mu_\T)_{X}$ are Kleisli extensions, they too act homomorphically on algebraic operations.

 We generally obtain the algebraic operations we need via their generic effects.
-When $O$ is a product $O_1 \times \ldots \times O_m$, we obtain semantically useful functions
+When $O$ is a product $O_1 \times \cdots \times O_m$, we obtain semantically useful functions

 from an algebraic operation